shrpnsld/amalgamate/README.md

 # amalgamate

-Combines C/C++ source files into one header and one source file.
+Combines C/C++ source files into a single header, a single source, or a header-source pair.